MewDroid/ray/doc/source/rllib/rllib-new-api-stack.rst

 The new API stack is disabled by default for all algorithms.
-To activate it for PPO (single- and multi-agent) or SAC (single-agent only), change the following in your `AlgorithmConfig` object:
+To activate it for PPO (single- and multi-agent) or SAC (single-agent only), change the following in your `AlgorithmConfig` object and run your script with `--enable-new-api-stack`:

 .. tab-set::